 Day 2: Rifugio Tuckett to rifugio Alimonta along via ferrata Sentiero SOSAT

-Start the day by retracing your steps from the previous day along the path no. 303.
+Start the day by retracing your steps from the previous day along path no. 303.
 Around 10 minutes into the hike you will reach a fork.
-This time you will you need to take the path no. 305B pointing toward via ferrata SOSAT.
+This time will you need to take path no. 305B pointing toward via Ferrata SOSAT.

-After crossing a glacier moraine you will reach first ladders.
-For the next hour you will be circling around the western face of Punte Di Campiglio.
-For the most part it’s just a hike with an occasional cable protection until you reach the ferrata SOSAT.
+After crossing a glacier moraine you will reach the first ladders.
+For the next hour, you will be circling around the western face of Punte Di Campiglio.
+For the most part, it’s just a hike with occasional cable protection until you reach the Ferrata SOSAT.

-It may seem like a short day, but don’t worry the next 3 days will be a lot more demanding so it’s good to take is easy at the start.
+It may seem like a short day, but don’t worry the next 3 days will be a lot more demanding so it’s good to take it easy at the start.

 Night 2: Rifugio Alimonta

-Rifugio Alimonta was my favourite hut on the traverse and I was glad I stayed here for two nights (the 2nd and the 4th night of the traverse).
+Rifugio Alimonta was my favorite hut on the traverse and I was glad I stayed here for two nights (the 2nd and the 4th night of the traverse).

 Make sure to try their homemade cakes baked by the hut owner.
-They were delicious and very different to the cakes you normally get served at other mountain huts (usually limited to Apfelstudel, Linzertorte or Sachertorte).
+They were delicious and very different from the cakes you normally get served at other mountain huts (usually limited to Apfelstrudel, Linzertorte, or Sachertorte).

-It’s also a great hut for shower!
-One token gets you 30 litres of hot water.
+It’s also a great hut for showering!
+One token gets you 30 liters of hot water.
 I really had to try hard to use it all!
-In the end we ended up splitting the shower between the two of us.
+In the end, we ended up splitting the shower between the two of us.

 Day 3: Rifugio Alimonta to rifugio Agostini along via ferratas delle Bocchette Centrali and Sentiero Attrezzato Brentari

 Day 3 is really exciting but challenging so make sure to get a really good rest the night before.
-The first objective is the via ferrata delle Bochette Centrali, one of my favourite intermediate via ferratas in the Dolomites!
+The first objective is via Ferrata Delle Bochette Centrali, one of my favorite intermediate via ferratas in the Dolomites.

-From rifugio Pedrotii to rifugio Agostini, your accommodation for the night, you have to follow the path no. 358.
-For the first 45 minutes of the hike you will have Cima Tosa directly in front of you.
+From rifugio Pedrotii to rifugio Agostini, your accommodation for the night, you have to follow path no. 358.
+For the first 45 minutes of the hike, you will have Cima Tosa directly in front of you.

-Around one hour after leaving rifugio Pedrotti you will reach Sella di Tossa pass.
-From here follow a series of well protected ledges then descend down the stemples and ladders onto Vedretta Di Ambiez glacier.
+Around one hour after leaving rifugio Pedrotti you will reach the Sella di Tossa pass.
+From here follow a series of well-protected ledges then descend down the stemples and ladders onto the Vedretta Di Ambiez glacier.

 Once again this is not the Mount Everest type of glacier for which you need special equipment to cross.
 A good pair of hiking boots and hiking poles for stability will do.
 There is no crevasse danger.

 From here it’s another 30 minutes down to the refuge following glacier moraines.
 Pay attention to the red marks!
-Just as we descended we got caught in a big rain storm.
-With the visibility down we had troubles following the signs.
+Just as we descended we got caught in a big rainstorm.
+With the visibility down we had trouble following the signs.
 My GPS definitely came in handy at the time.

 Night 3: Rifugio Agostini

 Another cozy hut along the traverse!
 It was also very quiet in comparison to the other two!
-Due to its location in the southern part of the Brenta Dolomites and with great access to many climbing routes it is favoured amongst the climbers.
+Due to its location in the southern part of the Brenta Dolomites and with great access to many climbing routes, it is favored amongst climbers.

 Day 4: Rifugio Agostini to rifugio Alimonta along via ferratas Castiglioni, sentiero attrezzato dell Ideale, sentiero alp.
 Martinazzi